 Knock Publishing Company has a deeply experienced board of directors with varied perspectives and strongly rooted ties in the Door County community.
-Our board includes members with backgrounds in nonprofit governance, education, religion, social services and business.
+Our board includes members with backgrounds in nonprofit governance, education, religion and business.
 The board sets policy, while staff handle day-to-day operations.

 Board members